Can I claim my Gender Affirmation Surgery or Gender Confirmation Surgery on Medicare & my Health Fund?

 - If your request for rebates is approved, it is very unlikely that you will receive full financial compensation.

 - If you operate solely for aesthetic reasons, your request for rebates will undoubtedly be denied.

-- Gender reassignment surgery is extremely expensive and can reach tens of thousands of dollars.
+- Gender affirmation surgery is extremely expensive and can reach tens of thousands of dollars.
 So, if you do not have the financial means for such an outlay, ask about the possibilities of covering the costs/part of the costs.

 - Medicare and PHI differ in both terms and scope of coverage.
 So, ask your private health fund directly about the scope of coverage.

 - When submitting the request, include as much detail as possible.
 Thoroughly, explain your problem and support the request with medical records, findings and photographs.

 - Enclosing a doctor’s referral with your request will improve your chances of reimbursement, even if it is only a partial one.